Structural biology of molecular machines in the Taylor Group

 Investigating human membrane proteins relevant to health and disease is a continued research focus, mainly through collaboration.

-First structure of a human multidrug transporter resolved using cryo-electron microscopy.
-Revealed the organisation of the transporter and gave important clues towards its working mechanism.
+First structure of a human multidrug transporter resolved in different states using cryo-electron microscopy.
+Revealed the organisation of the transporter and gave important clues towards its potential inhibition and working mechanism.

 Taylor et al., Nature, 2016.

 Revealed by cryo-electron microscopy the structure and organization of the baseplate of a contractile tail bacteriophage, one of nature’s most complex machineries and showed its structural transformation upon host attachment.

 Six SUND Researchers Receive Funding from the Novo Nordisk Foundation

 |Eva Maria Rebrova||Postdoc||+45 353-30969|